How to troubleshoot failed workflows

 Compute details

+You can find compute details by clicking info icon (a circle with an "i" in the middle) from your task listed in Job Manager.
 This displays information on the workflow at the Google Pipelines worker level, including timestamps for the execution of worker tasks and VM configuration information.
 Use this section to understand or validate the configuration of your worker VM (memory, disk size, machine type, etc.).
 Or, check this section if you suspect your workflow failed due to a transient Google issue.

 Timing diagram